-In 2013, we developed a Proposal Portal for all our workshop proposals.
+In 2013, we developed a proposal portal for all our workshop proposals.
 This way, everyone responsible for workshop scheduling, including conference and non-conference, has access to the same information.
+(Note: Link to the portal is at the bottom of the page to encourage you to read this page which describes what we’re looking for to help you increase your chances of having your proposals chosen for our events.)

 Why the portal?
 Your information is secure, we have all your information (including bio and photo) in one place, the status of your proposal can easily be tracked by you and by us, and you can go back into the system to add new workshops or modify/update your information any time you wish.